-chick-lit: a sometimes derogatory term for literature aimed at single women in their twenties who are looking for love
+chick-lit: a sometimes derogatory term for literature aimed at women, about single women in their twenties who are looking for love

 trick-lit: “Trick Lit is the term [Seth Godin invented] for a chick lit novel that pretends to be something else, hoping to rope people in with an interesting premise.
 30 pages later, you discover that you were deceived, that it’s just another piece of genre trash.”
 Interestingly, there’s no such word to describe a word for serious literature written by women which nevertheless gets covered in pastel covers (a la the dark and brilliant work of Lionel Shriver).